Robot dossier

 Battery Life

-With a battery life of Up to 8 hours, the Kuavo 5 can operate for sustained periods before requiring a recharge.
+With a battery life of 1 hour walking endurance, the Kuavo 5 can operate for sustained periods before requiring a recharge.
 Battery life is measured under typical operating conditions and may vary based on workload intensity and environmental factors.

 Charging Time